BlockchainDeal/ccoin/docs/CLI.md

 ### RPC Commands

-Bcoin implements nearly all bitcoind calls along with some custom calls.
+Ccoin implements nearly all creativecoind calls along with some custom calls.

 - `stop`
 - `help`